 - Pay the fees for the work performed on time

 Please understand that Litigation is a time taking task.
-The Legal system works on maintaining balance of convenience and providing proper opportunity to the both sides of the disputes.
+The Legal system works on maintaining a balance of convenience and providing a proper opportunity to both sides of the disputes.
 No Lawyer can promise a deadline as to when the case will finish.
-Even alternative dispute resolution modes can be time consuming.
+Even alternative dispute resolution modes can be time-consuming.
 Arbitration might take more time and cost more than Litigation depending on the case.
 Hence, you as a client are requested to be patient and trust your lawyer.